Perfect divisions in ($P_2 \cup P_4$, bull)-free graphs: Introduction

 The \emph{clique number} of $G$, denoted by $\omega(G)$, is the number of vertices in a largest clique of $G$.
 A graph G is called \emph{k-colourable}, if its vertices can be coloured with $k$ colours such that adjacent vertices receive distinct colours.
 The smallest integer $k$ such that a given graph $G$ is $k$-colourable is called its \emph{chromatic number}, denoted by $\chi(G)$.
 A graph $G$ is \emph{perfect} if we have $\chi(H)=\omega(H)$ for every induced subgraph $H$ of $G$.
 Gy\'{a}rf\'{a}s \cite{GY} introduced the notion of $\chi$-boundedness as a natural extension of perfect graphs in 1970.
 A class of graphs $\mathcal{G}$ is $\chi$-\emph{bounded} if there exists a real-valued function $f$ such that $\chi(G)\leq f(\omega(G))$ holds for every graph $G\in \mathcal{G}$, and $f$ is called a \emph{binding function}.
 Clearly, the class of perfect graphs is $\chi$-$bounded$ with $f(x)=x$ as the $\chi$-binding function.

 Ho\`ang~\cite{HOANGBANNER} introduced the concept of perfect divisibility in 2018.
-A graph $G$ is said to be \emph{perfectly divisible} if for each induced subgraph $H$ of $G$, $V(H)$ can be partitioned into two sets $A$ and $B$ such that $H[A]$ is perfect and $\omega(H[B])<\omega(H)$.
+A graph $G$ has a \emph{perfect division} if its vertex set can be partitioned into sets $A$ and $B$ such that $G[A]$ is perfect and $\omega(G[B]) < \omega(G)$. $G$ is said to be \emph{perfectly divisible} if every induced subgraph admits a perfect division.
 Evidently, a graph is perfectly divisible if it is perfect.
 A nice feature of perfect divisibility as pointed out by Chudnovsky and Sivaraman~\cite{CHUDPD2D} is that we can have a quadratic binding function $\binom{\omega(G)+1}{2}$ for a perfectly divisible graph.